 - Course Title:

-- SMAW: Mild Steel IV (E6011)
+- Shielded Metal Arc Welding: Mild Steel IV (E6011)

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

-Develops knowledge and manipulative skills in the use of E6011 mild steel electrodes when performing various welds in the vertical and overhead positions.
-Department permission required.
+Course DescriptionDevelops knowledge and skills in the use of E6011 mild steel electrodes when performing welds in the vertical and overhead positions.
+Prerequisites: Department permission required.
 Audit available.

 Addendum to Course Description